A two-component vector WIMP -- fermion FIMP dark matter model with an extended seesaw mechanism: Dark matter phenomenology

 Dependence of the DM relic densities on the FIMP DM mass is shown in the LP of Fig.~\ref{fig:line-plot-1}.
 One may see that the variation of the FIMP DM mass does not alter the WIMP DM relic density, which is depicted by double-dot-dashed lines.
 The dashed lines correspond to the NLSP ($N_m$) relic densities.
 The decay length of NLSP is not affected by the DM mass unless we choose $M_{N_m} \simeq M_{S_m} + M_{H_{1,2}}$.
 The dot-dashed lines below $\Omega_{\rm DM} h^{2} \simeq 10^{-1}$ are the FIMP DM evolutions.
 We see that, for $M_{S_m} = 1$ and 20 GeV, there is a slight rise in the DM density which corresponds to the FIMP DM production from the SM Higgs decay at around $z=1$.
 This rise is, however, negligible for the $M_{S_m} = 50$ GeV case due to the phase space suppression from the SM Higgs decay.
 The second rise at $z \sim 3500$ happens when NLSP decays to the FIMP.
 Total DM relic density, which is the sum of the WIMP and FIMP relic densities, is represented by the solid lines.
 We see that the total DM relic density mainly follows the WIMP DM relic density.
 The RP of Fig.~\ref{fig:line-plot-1}, shows the dependence of the DM relic densities on the NLSP mass.
 The NLSP masses are all above 100 GeV, so its production happens through $2 \rightarrow 2$ processes.
 The NLSP relic density varies linearly with its mass, and its contribution to the DM relic density is given by $(M_{N_m}/M_{S_m})\Omega_{N_m}h^{2}$.
-Since the ratio $M_{N_m}/M_{S_m}$ is small, the effect is insignificant.
+This is similar to the SuperWIMP mechanism \cite{Covi:1999ty} and associated with the conservation of the comoving number densities between two out-of-equilibrium species.
+For example, for a process $A \rightarrow B+\cdots$, if $A$ and $B$ are out of equilibrium, then one has $Y_{A} = Y_{B}$, and thus, $\Omega_{A}h^{2}/M_{A} = \Omega_{B}h^{2}/M_{B}$.